Are Horror Movies Good Entertainment? If You Love Fear Factor

 Fill a bag or box ahead of time with various items that promote feelings of safety and self-soothing when watching scary movies.

-Things to include: stress balls, essential oil rollers, pictures of loved ones, noise-reducing headphones, fuzzy blankets, uplifting notes of affirmation.
+Things to include: stress balls, essential oil rollers, pictures of loved ones, noise-reducing headphones, fuzzy blankets, and uplifting notes of affirmation.
 Keep your comfort kit nearby so you can grab tools to calm down if needed.

 Horror Movies Good Advice: Close Your Eyes During the Scariest Parts